wazo-platform/wazo-doc/source/upgrade/upgrade_notes.rst

 19.14
 =====

 * A new version (v2) of websocket protocol have been created.
+See :ref:`Wazo WebSocket
+  <wazo-websocketd>` for more information

-  The v1 protocol does not return the attribute `msg` in all payloads as it was always empty.
+  The v1 is now deprecated and should not by used anymore.
+Also it does not return the attribute ``msg`` in all payloads as it was always empty.

 * ``xivo-confgend`` has been renamed to ``wazo-confgend``